An open source multi-tool for exploring and publishing data

 Datasette is aimed at data journalists, museum curators, archivists, local governments, scientists, researchers and anyone else who has data that they wish to share with the world.

-Explore a demo, watch a video about the project or try it out by uploading and publishing your own CSV data.
+Explore a demo, watch a video about the project or try it out on GitHub Codespaces.

 Want to stay up-to-date with the project?
 Subscribe to the Datasette newsletter for tips, tricks and news on what's new in the Datasette ecosystem.